 We’re really proud of our community, and we’re constantly impressed by what our creators have achieved through Everpress.
 From showcasing their work on a new medium, to helping getting the word out about what they do, to kickstarting a brand, their stories go to show that there’s no telling where running a T-shirt campaign can lead.

-- How Kelly Angood brought Fruit Stickers to life through merch, selling 1,102 T-shirts and making £11,747 in profit.
+- How Kelly Angood brought Fruit Stickers to life through merch, selling 1,102 T-shirts and making £11,747 profit.

-- How Amnesty International reached a whole new audience with T-shirts, selling nearly 2,000 tees and making over £14,000 in profit.
+- How Amnesty International reached a whole new audience with T-shirts, selling nearly 2,000 tees and making over £14,000 profit.

-- How Everpress let RKG test the demand for their merch; they’ve since sold over 4,700 T-shirts.
+- How RKG sold over 4,700 T-shirts.

 - Why Curated By Girls’ founder Laetitia Duveau thinks of Everpress as a partner in her campaigns.